johnlindquist/react-examples/src/README.md

 # Hello World

-A bare-bones React with JSX example:
+The simplest React with JSX example: